syntasso/instruqt-kubecon/11-bonus-deploy-operator-to-kubernetes/assignment.md

 docker save --output /root/demo/controller-latest.tar controller:latest
 ```

-Then you can import this to the cluster using:
+Then import this to the cluster using:
 ```
 k3s ctr images import /root/demo/controller-latest.tar
 ```